whynoodle/homelab-diagram/README.md

 &nbsp;

 > **Note** :
-> If you have the official Windows Subsystem For Android™ instal
+> If you have the official Windows Subsystem For Android™ installed, you must [completely uninstall](#uninstallation) it to use MagiskOnWSA.

+> In case you want to preserve your data from the previous installation (offici